Silly-Machine/TuPy-Data-Engineering/README.md

 poetry install
 ```

+#### NOTE
-**NOTE**: In both cases it will be necessary to install the NLTK package modules separately.
+In both cases it will be necessary to install the NLTK package modules separately.

 ## Acknowledge